fractalqb/jsum/README.md

    `go install git.fractalqb.de/fractalqb/jsum/cmd/jsum@latest`

 ## Whats next
-- JSUM is currently in a "enough to give me the summary" state, it has a reasonable software design, but it breaks with many software engineering practices, first of all: tests. – This should be improved
+- JSUM is currently in a "enough to give me insights" state.
+It is programmed in a rather casual manner and probably will remain like that.
+It did the job…

 - In principle the algorithm would also work in a streaming mode.
 But the current implementation depends on complete JSON values to be read into a Go